GabrielCastilloH/harbor/README.md

 - Additional privacy features
 - Profile customization options

-Built with ❤️ using React Native, Expo, and MongoDB
+Built with ❤️ using React Native, Expo, and Firebase